 In this panel you can also switch between our German and Czech mapspace via the drop-down menu on the top left.
 The selected location will be used to download maps inside the “Map Downloads” panel, but it is also used by default for downloading maps when joining a server.
 In case server admins want to host their own selection of maps, they can of course configure their own dedicated mapspaces.

 After clicking the “Receive Available Maps” button, the list will be populated with all maps from that particular mapspace.
-A green tick mark or a red X, respectively, quickly let you find out which maps you have already installed on your harddrive and which you are missing.
+A green tick mark or a red X, respectively, quickly lets you find out which maps you have already installed on your harddrive and which you are missing.
+You can also toggle the checkbox “Show installed maps” to display all maps or only those that you are still missing.
 To download maps or re-download existing maps, simply select the individual map in the map list and click the “Download” button.
 Use the filters on the top to sift through different game modes.

-Although Far Cry has loads of pro-gamers with high skills, it never had an in-game ranking board with detailed statistics about player performance.
+Although Far Cry has loads of pro-gamers with great skills, it never had an in-game ranking board with detailed statistics about player performance.
 LRv3 now offers the first incarnation of an in-game statistics panel.
-After loading all the data, the ranking board will list all players and their current ranking.
-Clicking on each player’s name will reveal detailed player statistics about kills, deaths, headshots, number of bullets fired, captured ASSAULT flags etc. Moreover, the panel will also show you the individual player’s kill/death ratio, efficiency and accuracy.
+After loading all the data by pressing the “Refresh” button at the bottom, the ranking board will list information about all players that have played on the servers within the last 7 days.
+Single-clicking on each player’s name will reveal general player statistics about kills, deaths, headshots, number of bullets fired, captured ASSAULT flags etc. Moreover, the panel will also show you the individual player’s kill/death ratio, efficiency and accuracy.

 Most of the settings inside the Options menu are vanilla Far Cry, but we added a few things of our own to make life easier for players.